GrinonBarrett/Taksidos/Core Rules/Creatures/Inhaubulcher.md

 **Unarmed Attacks**;

- • Leeching Strike: The inhaubulcher strikes a foe with one of its many tick looking suckers, treated as an unarmed attack within 1 foot.
+ • Leeching Strike: The inhaubulcher strikes a foe with one of its many tick looking suckers, treated as a bare attack within 1 foot.
 If successful, the foe is subject to a Toxic attack as well.
 If the toxic attack is successful and the creature loses a hitpoint, the inhaubulcher restores a hitpoint.

  • Bite: The inhaubulcher may attempt to bite a foe within 1 foot.
 This is a melee biting attack.